COMPREHENSIVE GUIDE

 Should Sand Be Mixed With the Sealer?

 Most professionals recommend an asphalt driveway sealer that has sand mixed in with it.
-The sand improves durability and traction.
+The sand improves durability and traction so you get a safer walking and driving surface after your asphalt driveway repair.

 How Long Does it Take for the Sealant to Cure?

-The cure time depends on the kind of sealcoating you decide to use.
+The cure time depends on the type of sealcoating you decide to use.
 Most professionals recommend waiting at least eight hours before driving your car on the coated surface.
-In the cooler months, it may be necessary to wait for 36 hours with our sealer; with hardware-store amateur sealer, drying time is between 36 and 72 hours.
+In the cooler months, it may be necessary to wait for 36 hours with our sealer.
+With many hardware store sealers, drying time is between 36 and 72 hours.

 When Should You Choose Commercial-Grade Sealer?

-Commercial grade sealants are definitely required for airports runways and they're also needed in parking lots with lots of traffic.
-If it's good enough for the mall, you can bet that a commercial-grade asphalt driveway sealant will do an excellent job in your driveway, too!
+Commercial grade sealants are required for airport runways, and they are also needed in parking lots with higher traffic levels.
+If it is good enough for a busy mall, you can be confident that a commercial grade asphalt driveway sealant will do an excellent job on your residential asphalt driveway repair project too.

 Learn More: Enroll In Our Free Course